tardis-sn/tardis/docs/running/gui.rst

 Shell Info
 ~~~~~~~~~~
-To see the abundances in a shell double-click on the shell number in the table.
+To see the abundances in a shell, double-click on the shell number in the table.
 You can follow a
 similar strategy in the tables that appear to bring up the ion and level populations for each shell.
 The snapshot below shows all the tables that you can bring up by successively clicking the horizontal
 table headers.
 This feature is not supported at the moment.